Motoring taxation in the United Kingdom

 Motoring taxation in the United Kingdom consists primarily of vehicle excise duty (commonly known as VED, vehicle tax, car tax, and road tax), which is levied on vehicles registered in the UK, and hydrocarbon oil duty (normally referred to as fuel tax), which is levied on the fuel used by motor vehicles.

 VED and fuel tax raised approximately billion in the 2023/2024 fiscal year, with some further money raised from the value added tax on fuel purchases.
 Fuel duties and VED representing over 3% of total UK taxation.
 This was 7% in the 2011/2012 fiscal year.

 Road pricing, in the form of congestion charges, is in place in London and Durham.
 However these are generally viewed as usage charges rather than as tax for legal purposes although this interpretation is disputed by the US and some other embassies in relation to the London congestion charge.

 History

 Early years

-The history of motoring taxation was closely linked to the construction of roads until 1937, since when motoring taxation has been treated as 'general taxation' with roads competing for funds with other departments on an equal basis.
+The history of motoring taxation was closely linked to the construction of roads until 1937, since then motoring taxation has been treated as 'general taxation' with roads competing for funds with other departments on an equal basis.

 In the early years of the 20th century funding for roads and related infrastructure was drawn mainly from local ratepayers and the tram companies, who were obliged to maintain the road around their tracks under the Tramways Act 1870 (33 & 34 Vict. c.
 78).
 The price of fuel for steam engines had been subject to local coal duties until their abolition in 1889, and centrally controlled during World War I and World War II.